OpenLiberty/liberty-tools-eclipse/docs/user-guide.md

 ## Running your application on Liberty using dev mode

-3 options are available to start your Liberty application in dev mode
+Three options are available to start your Liberty application in dev mode: Start, Start with configuration, or Start in a container.

 ### Start